NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 ```

-I know that headless setup always seems more profesionnal, so as I wanted not to be seen as a noob, I decided to not use it but keep it in the launchfile for newcomers to have a better understanding of the code, if they have to work with my project in the future #helpingjuniors.
+I know that a headless setup (no GUI) always seems more profesionnal, so as I wanted not to be seen as a noob, I decided to not use it but keep it in the launchfile for newcomers to have a better understanding of the code, if they have to work with my project in the future #helpingjuniors.

 Finally, we have to publish a static transform to the base_link frame.
 So that Moveit can interpret the robot's position in the 3D space.